Demonstrating the Feasibility of Producing Culturally Preferred Vegetable Crops in Underrepresented Urban Areas

 Materials and methods:

-The 2023 season, maybe like all growing seasons, didn't go exactly as we planned and so we were not able to produce out all 8 varieties selected, nor were we able to host a specific SARE project related field day.
-However, we purposefully built an additional season into our project and so will be trialing all 8 varieties in the spring and summer of 2024 to further fill out the growing guides we will produce and distribute in fall 2024.
+The 2023 season, like many growing seasons, didn't go exactly as we planned and so we were not able to produce all 8 varieties selected, nor were we able to host a specific SARE project-related field day.
+However, we purposefully built an additional season into our project and so will be trialing all 8 varieties in the spring and summer of 2024 to further fill out the growing guides we will produce and distribute in the fall of 2024.

 Participation Summary